Use Advanced search for multiple words and phrases

 Homebrew quality

-Handmade Projects from used cooking oil was tested by Gas Chromatograph at a technical university in Tokyo.
 "Very clean biodiesel!" was the comment on the lab test results.
-Ester content was 99.09%, a very complete reaction, better than the European EN 14214 biodiesel quality standard specification of 96.5% minimum ester content.
+Ester content was 99.09%, a very complete reaction, much better than the European EN 14214 biodiesel quality standard specification of 96.5% minimum ester content.

-Aleks Kac, making homebrew biodiesel with his "Foolproof" acid-base two-stage process, has passed the German DIN 51606 tests twice, as well as the Austrian ONORM test, with samples taken from his normal production without any special preparation.
+Aleks Kac's homebrew biodiesel made with his "Foolproof" acid-base two-stage process has passed the German DIN 51606 tests twice, as well as the Austrian ONORM test, with samples taken from his normal production without any special preparation.
 Again, the lab was surprised he could make such good biodiesel from WVO.

 "Backyard" and small-scale producers take a pride in what they do, many or most of them make high-quality biodiesel.
 Jack Kenworthy, a teacher at the Cape Eleuthera Island School in the Bahamas, joined our Biofuel mailing list in November 2002 as a novice.
 List members helped him learn how to make biodiesel from scratch, helped him solve problems he encountered, then helped him design and build a processor.
 Nine months after joining he wrote to the list: